Aleida K. Wahn

 I obtained a Bachelor of Science degree in Criminal Justice from California State University, Long Beach, where I was on the President’s Honor List and Dean’s List for academic excellence.
-I was the President of The Law Society, interned at The Long Beach City Prosecutor’s Office, and worked nights in the restaurant industry.
+I was the President of The Law Society, interned at the Long Beach City Prosecutor’s Office, and worked nights in the restaurant industry.
 In my junior year, I spent a semester as a foreign exchange student in London, England, where I attended Ealing College of Higher Education and lived with an English family.
-Following the program, I backpacked with two friends through nine European countries on a shoestring budget, sometimes sleeping in train stations and learning new survival skills.
+Following the program, I backpacked with two friends through nine European countries on the barest shoestring budget, sometimes sleeping in train stations and learning new survival skills.
 A powerful experience was seeing the Berlin Wall and traveling into East Germany where we witnessed heavy military presence and regulations.
 Seeing people who were prohibited from leaving their country taught me a deep lesson in gratitude for freedom and choices.

-I obtained a Juris Doctor degree from The University of San Diego School of Law, where I was awarded the Best Brief in the Alumni Tort Competition and was a legal intern at The San Diego District Attorney’s Office, Gang Prosecution Unit.
+I obtained a Juris Doctor degree from The University of San Diego School of Law, where I was awarded the Best Brief in the Alumni Tort Competition and was a legal intern at the San Diego County District Attorney’s Office, Gang Prosecution Unit.
 I conducted pretrial preparation of felony cases, researched and wrote motions, attended felony arraignments and preliminary hearings, photographed crime scenes with criminal investigators, and went on police-ride-alongs through gang territory.
 A highlight of law school was attending the summer program of the Institute of International and Comparative Law at The University of Paris, France.

 My Legal Background: